blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 ii.
 Tarjeeh for Isnaad
 iii.
 Mentions some of Ilm Rijaal
-Appendix B: Sciences of Hadeeth as critical apparatus in preserving Hadeeth “If Allaah have not given any science to this Ummah except Uloom al Hadeeth, it is sufficient as a proof for Islaam” Islaam is the religion which is blessed with number of sciences.
+Appendix B: Sciences of Hadeeth as critical apparatus in preserving Hadeeth "If Allaah have not given any science to this Ummah except Uloom al Hadeeth, it is sufficient as a proof for Islaam" Islaam is the religion which is blessed with number of sciences.
 Among it, Uloom al Hadeeth has different branches of sciences which preserves the Hadeeth of the Prophet for more than 1400 years and will preserve it till the day of Judgement.

 Though Uloom al hadeeth is rich with ample amount of sciences , it can be categorized as follows

 A. Broader Sciences:
 a.
 Any Hadeeth is comprised basically of two components
 i.
 Isnaad (Chain)